RealityBending/InteroceptionPrimals/README.md

-# Primals World Beliefs and Interoception
+# Primal World Beliefs and Interoception

 *Exploring the link between Interoception and Primal World Beliefs*